 where $C_{\infty }$ is the process defined in Theorem \ref{null_0_DTE} and $ R\left( y,\mathbf{x}\right) \equiv \mathbb{E}\left[ h\left( y,\mathbf{X} \right) 1\left\{ \mathbf{X}\leq \mathbf{x}\right\} \right] .$ \end{theorem}

-From the above Theorem and straightforward application of the continuous mapping theorem, we see that our test statistics, under local alternatives of the form of (\ref{cste_local}), converge to a different distribution due to the presence of a deterministic shift function $R$.
+From the above theorem and straightforward application of the continuous mapping theorem, we see that our test statistics, under local alternatives of the form of (\ref{cste_local}), converge to a different distribution because of the presence of a deterministic shift function $R$.
 This additional term guarantees the good local power property of our tests.